 Early childhood development

-All children ages of 0-5 years are progressively cared for through quality ECD services and in protective and nurturing family environments
+All children aged 0-5 years are progressively cared for through quality ECD services and in protective and nurturing family environments

 34% of fathers engage in four or more activities that promote learning

 15% of children aged 3-5 years are not attending an early childhood education programme

 59% of children younger than 5 years do not have at least three books at home

 In Thailand, many children lack appropriate care and stimulation.
 A large number of parents, especially fathers, do not engage in learning activities with their young children.
 Access to children’s books – which is crucial for the child’s learning and imagination – is limited, especially in poor households.
 Although participation in early childhood education makes a huge difference in a child’s development, around 15 per cent of children aged 3-5 years are not attending an early childhood education programme.
 For those who do receive early learning experiences, they are often not receiving the quality services that would allow them to reach their full potential.